AnyCoffeeMilk/texas_holdem/README.md

 Icon implement (including using useMemo to optimize loading performance).
 Style update (icluding design of cards, borders and paddings).
 New font update.
+New Icon.
+New Homepage (including navigation of game page).
 More button click response.
-New Homepage (including navigation of game page).
-Action bar in game page.
+Add Action bar in game page.

 ## Getting Started